Entry Fee: $67, payable via PayPal.

 - The content of a photograph must not be altered in Photoshop or by any other means.
 No element should be digitally added to or subtracted from any photograph and the image must be a truthful representation of whatever happened in front of the camera during exposure.
 Retouching to eliminate dust and scratches is acceptable.
 Reasonable adjustments in Photoshop are acceptable.
 These include cropping, dodging and burning, conversion into grayscale, and normal toning and color adjustments that restore the authentic nature of the photograph.
 Excessive changes in density, contrast, color and saturation levels that alter the original scene are not acceptable.
 Backgrounds should not be digitally blurred or eliminated by burning down or by aggressive toning.
 Frames or borders outside the image area are not allowed nor is text — digital or otherwise — allowed on the image.
 The judges and contest committee reserve the right to see the original (un-retouched) raw image files, negatives and/or slides.
 Any photographer violating these standards will be, at a minimum, disqualified from the competition and their reputation can suffer from the resulting negative publicity.
 The contest chair will inform the contest judges of these guidelines.

-There will be an entry fee of $67.00 per entrant; the fee is $25.75 for those entering fewer than five (5) pictures.
-The fee is payable by credit or debit card at the time of entry.
+There will be an entry fee of $67.00 per entrant; the fee is $26 for those entering fewer than five (5) pictures.
+The fee is payable via PayPal.
 In exceptional situations, payment by check is acceptable.
 You must request this in advance by contacting [email protected] to receive an authorization code, and include the code on the entry form.
 Further, if your WHNPA membership dues have not been paid by the contest deadline, your submission(s) will not be judged.

 2. Pictorial (PIC) – A picture that exploits the graphic or aesthetic qualities of the subject with emphasis on composition.